 The massive healthcare and consumer goods company, Johnson & Johnson (J&J), has faced an onslaught of lawsuits over asbestos-contaminated talcum powder for over a decade.
 In an apparent effort to cap cancer victim payout liabilities the J&J shifted liability for tens of thousands of talcum powder lawsuits to a newly created subsidiary that promptly filed for bankruptcy.
 Read more here.

 Participating in a deposition is a common occurrence for expert witnesses.
 What’s less common is a request for 14 hours of deposing for a single expert.
 But this is exactly what transpired in a recent case in California’s Northern District.
 The presiding judge in Epic Games, Inc. v.
 Apple Inc. granted Apple’s lengthy request to depose one of Epic’s expert witnesses.
 Given this outcome, attorneys and their expert witnesses will want to think twice before submitting all-encompassing, bulky expert reports in complicated cases.
 Read full blog here

 The business of law is changing.
 All corners of law firms are adapting to respond to outside counsel guidelines, growth strategies and mobile lawyer demands.
-Check out some of my recent Guest Blogs to learn more about these emerging challenges and how firms can overcome them with business acceptance and timekeeping technology advances.
+Check out some recent Guest Blogs to learn more about these emerging challenges and how firms can overcome them with business acceptance and timekeeping technology advances.